ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 ## [From _Nevada County picayune._](https://chroniclingamerica.loc.gov/lccn/sn87091048/1886-09-15/ed-1/seq-4)

 #### 1886-09-15 &middot; Prescott, Nev.
 County, Ark.

 <table style="width: 100%;"><tr><td style="width: 50%">

+, pupa,” was the i
+reply, “only yesterdav she said I
+was ilist like my father.”-Mon­
+treal Witness ._
+The pupil of one’s eye is made
+to attend to business by the lash ,
+that is ever held over it.—Ex.

 What to do in Case of Accident.
 Professor Wilder, of Cornell